 This bird sanctuary situated in Panvel is the first protected area in Mumbai because of the rich species of birds in the region.

-You can walk through the trail to reach Karnala Fort and on the way, you can spot the Grey-fronted Pigeon and the colorful Indian Pitta during late summers.
-The area of the fort is also a perfect place to see the Shaheen Falcon.
+You can walk through the trail to reach Karnala Fort, and on the way, you can spot the Grey-fronted Pigeon and the colorful Indian Pitta during late summers.
+The fort area is also a perfect place to see the Shaheen Falcon.

 When the monsoon begins, you can see the Oriental Dwarf Kingfisher.
-Some of the rare birds like Ashy Minivet and Slaty-legged Crake can also be spotted in this bird sanctuary.
+Some rare birds like Ashy Minivet and Slaty-legged Crake can also be spotted in this bird sanctuary.
 Karnala is a region that has a rich forest area and is part of North Konkan.
+This is a good place to find Migratory Birds in Mumbai.

 This region in Vasai is becoming popular as a birding spot these days.
 Many birdwatchers visit this place to capture amazing pictures of a variety of birds.